emberjs/rfcs/text/0000-deprecate-ember-k.md

 ```

 As people migrate to the ES6 modules they will have to update their code since `Ember.K`
-cannot be imported without using the shim.
+cannot be used without using the shim.

 Perhaps the codemod that will perform this transition should be aware of this case so usages of `Ember.K`
 are replaced by the import from a private path or maybe go one step beyond and replace